Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 }
 ```

-The controller in [authController.js](./App/controllers/authController.js) processes the request and initiates a token request against Azure AD, using the [AuthProvider](./App/auth/AuthProvider.js) class which wraps MSAL Node for simplicity:
+The controller in [authController.js](./App/controllers/authController.js) processes the request and initiates a token request against Microsoft Entra ID, using the [AuthProvider](./App/auth/AuthProvider.js) class which wraps MSAL Node for simplicity:

 ```javascript
 exports.loginUser = async (req, res, next) => {